Abandoned & Little-Known Airfields:a

 A 1972 aerial view showed 5 aircraft parked outside of the Central Airlines hangar on the southwest side of GSW.

-Wycoff continued, "Brannif, American, and Delta all used the Greater Southwest ILS facilities for training flights
+Earl Wycoff recalled, "Braniff, American, and Delta all used the Greater Southwest ILS facilities for training flights,

 There were 2 aircraft in the pattern: an American DC-10 & a Delta DC9-30.